-Staff should only discuss concerns with the DSL, head teacher or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL (or Deputy DSLs) or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following several cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2023) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2022) emphasises that any member of staff can contact children's social care if they are concerned about a child.